 To ensure the process of grouping village status, relevant data is needed.
-The data is generated from the village ministry's website page with management data devoted to the IDM (Development Village Index) on pagehttps://idm.kemendesa.go.id/.
+The data is generated from the village ministry's website page with management IDM data devoted the to (Development Village Index) pagehttps://idm.kemendesa.go.id/.
 The data used as test data is 2019 data with a village status group of 5439 villages spread across North Sumatra with the data group in the following table.